Join our newsletter

 It was just like too much.
 Actually, my thesis project at Williams was about museology in a way because I made a catalog.
 I made a book.
 I put it in boxes in the center of the room, but I had made a show of paintings of the pages of the book, reversing the original and copy.

 Very simple, but it was nice.
 I took great pleasure in painting on cardboard.
-And then the idea is you threw away the paintings after the show.
+Then, the idea is you threw away the paintings after the show.
 Anyway, I wanted to go to graduate school for art.
 It was just so heavy, the whole art world.
-And I met amazing artists.
-I met Joseph Beuys, I met Andy Warhol and all those other artists.
+I met amazing artists.
+I met Joseph Beuys, Andy Warhol and all those other artists.
 To get away from the New York side and European side, I picked University of California, San Diego.

 EO